defold/defold.github.io/_posts/2022-02-01-Yandex-Games-Jam-results.md

 * 3rd place - iPhone 12 128 GB, Featuring and advertising of your game, worth $500
 * 4th-10th place - Featuring and advertising of your game, worth $200

-The games will be featured in the "Our Choice" category on Yandex and the games will be advertised in Yandex advertisinig channels.
+The games will be advertised in Yandex advertisinig channels.

 ## Defold's Choice